zenite-docs/zenite-docs.github.io/README.md

 # zenite

-zenite is a Database-as-a-Service platform which enables the users to deploy databases (MariaDB, PostgreSQL or MongoDB) on high-performance servers and define a secure (HTTPS) API to access or modify the database data using raw SQL or MongoDB queries.
-It also enables the users to create backups, either manual or through predefined schedules.
-It also features running database queries directly from the web application.
+zenite is a Database-as-a-Service platform which enables the users to:

+* deploy databases (MariaDB, PostgreSQL or MongoDB) on high-performance servers
+* define a secure (HTTPS) API to access or modify the database data using raw SQL or MongoDB queries
+* create backups, either manual or through predefined schedules
+* run database queries directly from the web application

 ## Quick start